The best vegan cafes near Roman Road

 BEST FOR: CAFFEINE ADDICTS

-It all started in a shipping container, but now you can find the neighbourhood’s finest coffee and plant-based food at 33 Roman Road, between the London Buddhist Centre and the fire station.
-Sazzy & Fran source their house brew from local coffee roasters, Climpson & Sons, with a guest arabica coffee changing every few months.
-The all-vegan menu features their famous ‘zalmon’ cream cheese bagel, now available to buy in jars so you can make it at home.
+Located between The London Buddhist Centre and Bethnal Green Fire Station, you’ll find Sazzy and Fran, serving up the neighbourhood’s finest speciality coffee and plant-based pastries.
+The cafe sources their house brew from local coffee roasters, Climpson & Sons, with a guest arabica coffee changing every few months.
+The all-vegan menu features colourful acai bowls, hearty frittatas and their signature ‘zalmon’ cream cheese bagel, available to buy in jars at Planet Organic so you can make it at home.

 Find Sazzy and Fran at 33 Roman Road, E2 0HU